katjagrace/katjagrace.github.io/_posts/2022-10-14-ai_counterargs.md

-<p>Thus it seems that some amount<span id='easy-footnote-4-3345' class='easy-footnote-margin-adjust'></span><span class='easy-footnote'><a href='#easy-footnote-bottom-4-3345' title='We are talking about divergence in a poorly specified multi-dimensional space, so it isn’t going to be a fixed distance in every direction from the ideal point.
-It could theoretically be zero distance on some dimensions, such that if AI was misaligned at all in those directions it was catastrophic.
-My point here is merely that there is some area larger than a point.'><sup>4</sup></a></span> of AI divergence from your own values is probably broadly fine, i.e. not worse than what you should otherwise expect without AI. </p>
+Thus it seems that some amount[^4] of AI divergence from your own values is probably broadly fine, i.e. not worse than what you should otherwise expect without AI.